-Increasingly these days, we are seeing more and more mobile applications (apps) being developed for many different purposes.
-From tax lodgment to payroll, to apps for finding a lawyer or the best restaurant, the possibilities are endless.
+Apps are becoming an incredibly important and prevalent aspect of modern life in Australia.
+From apps that assist with tax lodgment to payroll, to apps for finding a lawyer or the best restaurant, the amount of apps being developed has accelerated at a significant pace.
 Businesses in all sectors are attempting to provide goods and services differently, and mobile app developers are helping them do it.

-Sometimes, issues may arise between developers and their clients as to who owns the underlying data while the app is being developed.
-A dispute might arise when the project is complete, and the client may withhold payment.
-Developing an app can take months and even years and often agents are involved between the client and the app developer.
-Clients might change their mind and decide to take a half finished app to another developer to finish the project.
-Clients may assert that the app, and the intellectual property therein, is theirs, and may even withhold payment to their developer until the app, typically the source code underlying it, is given to them so that the app can be taken to another (less expensive) developer to finish.
-But really, who ‘owns’ it?
+Developing an app can take months and even years.
+Clients might change their mind and decide to take a half finished app to another developer to complete.
+Clients may try to assert that the app, and the intellectual property therein is theirs, and may even withhold payment to the developer until the app – typically the source code underlying it – is given to them.

 What the law says

-Arguments may also be made that the app developer only has a license to the app, which essentially means that the proper owner is the business client, not the developer.
+Arguments may also be made that the app developer only has a license to the app, which would mean that the proper owner is the client, not the developer.